 Thinking about funding opportunities for research and ways to translate their ideas into a grant proposal.

-In the first part, we mimic a scholarly conference with students going through every stage, from initial abstract to final presentation.
+In part I, we start by thinking about the students’ academic trajectory and their skills in the form of a narrative CV.
+We follow the process of a scholarly conference with students going through every stage, from initial abstract to final presentation.
 Students prepare an abstract, judge each other’s work, practice presenting their papers, moderating thematic sessions etc. To get the most out of this seminar it is helpful if students already have an idea of the subject(s) they want to work on.
 This can be their thesis subject, but they can also choose another topic they want to pursue after graduating the ResMa.

-In the second part, we train writing and re-writing an article that has a fair chance of being accepted by a graduate journal.
-In general, students write papers, get comments, and move on.
-In this part, all feedback is used to really re-write your text and re-write it again.
+In part II, we train writing and re-writing an article that has a fair chance of being accepted by a graduate journal.
+All feedback is used to substantially re-write your text.
 We will be mimicking peer-review here and will be working with an editorial board.

 As an epilogue to the course, students are invited to think about ways to obtain funding for their research.
 They get acquainted with various types of funding bodies and their requirements and explore the ways in which they could formulate their research ideas into a fundable grant application.